 - Ensuring that financial performance of the PCC and CC and its partnerships is reported to the PCC and CC and other parties as required. - Ensuring that financial and performance information presented to members of the public, the community and the media covering resources, financial strategy, service plans, targets and performance, is accurate, clear, relevant, robust and objective.
-Apart from operational matters which are the responsibility of the Chief Constable. - Supporting and advising the Audit Committee. - Ensuring that clear, timely, accurate advice is provided on what considerations can legitimately influence decisions on the allocation of resources, and what cannot. - Ensuring that published budgets, annual accounts and consolidation data for government-level consolidated accounts are prepared. - Ensuring that the financial Statements are prepared on a timely basis, meet the requirements of the law, financial reporting standards and professional standards as reflected in the Code of Practice on Local Authority Accounting in the United Kingdom developed by the CIPFA/LASAAC Joint Committee. - Certifying the annual Statement of Accounts (PCC CFO and CC CFO for their separate accounts) and the group accounts (PCC CFO) - Ensuring that arrangements are in place so that other accounts and grant claims (including those where the PCC is the accountable body for community led projects) meet the requirements of the law and of other partner organisations and meet the relevant terms and conditions of schemes - Liaising with the internal and external auditor.
+Apart from operational matters which are the responsibility of the Chief Constable. - Supporting and advising the Audit Committee. - Ensuring that clear, timely, accurate advice is provided on what considerations can legitimately influence decisions on the allocation of resources, and what cannot. - Ensuring that published budgets, annual accounts and consolidation data for government-level consolidated accounts are prepared. - Ensuring that the financial Statements are prepared on a timely basis, meet the requirements of the law, financial United Kingdom developed by the CIPFA/LASAAC Joint Committee. - Certifying the annual Statement of Accounts (PCC CFO and CC CFO for their separate accounts) and the group accounts (PCC CFO) - meet the relevant terms and conditions of schemes - Liaising with the internal and external auditor.